Insprill/dv-gauge/README.md

 ## About The Project

-Gauge is an experimental Derail Valley mod to allow changing the track gauge.
+Gauge a Derail Valley mod that allows you to change the track gauge to anything you want.

-Currently, it only supports 3ft narrow gauge.
+This changes the gauge of the tracks, rolling stock bogies (with CCL support!), and track decorations like buffer stops.
+Physics is unaffected, this mod is purely aesthetic.

+There are four pre-set gauges to select from, or you can enter your own gauge in millimeters.